MK2112/deTube_shorts_blocker/README.md

 ### Steps:

 1. Install a userscript manager from above.
-2. Install this script from [GreasyFork.org](https://greasyfork.org) *(or other source)*.
-3. Alternative to step 2, from here on: Create a new, empty userscript in the manager.
+3. Create a new, empty userscript in the manager.
 4. Copy-paste the script into the empty userscript.
-5. Enjoy YT without Shorts cluttering your experience.
+5. Enjoy YT without Shorts cluttering your brain.

 Thank you to everyone in the userscript community for supporting open customization tools like this one.